CO-SPONSORED BY THE INTELLECTUAL PROPERTY PROGRAM, MARQUETTE UNIVERSITY LAW SCHOOL AND THE INSTITUTE FOR INTELLECTUAL PROPERTY AND SOCIAL JUSTICE.

-The goal of the Mosaic Conference is to bring together IP scholars, policy makers, and activists of diverse and multicultural backgrounds and perspectives to explore socially progressive and non-traditional ideas in IP law, policy, and social activism.
-Throughout the global community, intellectual property regimes play a critical role in human development, socio-economic empowerment, and the preservation and promotion of social justice.
-Many IP regimes, however, have been structured or interpreted to reflect only the interests of an entrenched status quo; socially cognizant IP theses are often ignored or rejected as tangential or antithetical to commoditization-centered theories of IP protection, often impeding broader social utility concerns including equitable access to IP protection and output and stimulating innovation.
-Through the First Annual Mosaic Conference, IP scholars and practitioners will come together with policy makers, social activists, and others to present ideas for progressive and activist-oriented scholarship for assessment as to social relevance, legal significance, and doctrinal integrity.
+The goal of the conference is to bring together IP scholars, policy makers, and activists of diverse and multicultural backgrounds and perspectives to explore socially progressive and non-traditional ideas in IP law, policy, and social activism.
+The IP Mosaic Conference provides a forum in which to share ideas for progressive and activist-oriented scholarship for assessment as to social relevance, legal significance, and doctrinal integrity.

 REGISTRATION AND FEES

 Conference registration is free if completed by March 1, 2015; registration is $100 per person after March 1, 2015 and onsite.